petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Configures the network port for the HTTP service on the third network interface.

 :::info Context
-- This would typically be used for a third network interface or specific to a WiFi Station mode if that's how the driver maps it.
+- This applies to the network interface that is **normally used for WiFi Station mode**.
-- For documentation purposes, this aligns with `Setting_HttpPort3`.
+- This allows for a separate HTTP port if this interface is used for serving a WebUI or other HTTP-based services.
 :::

 | Value | Meaning | Description |